 Workers are most productive when free from distraction.
 For many in-office workers, interruptions such as colleagues or meetings keep them for getting productive work done.
 In fact, in the U.S., experts estimate that $1.8 trillion is lost every year due to issues with productivity at work.
 Luckily, 2/3 of companies - especially in the tech industry - are seeing increased productivity by hiring remote workers.

-57% of the IT industry in the U.S. is now remote
+6. 57% of the IT Industry in The U.S. is Now Remote

 A 2017 Gallup poll says that 1/3 of workers would change jobs for a more flexible, remote schedule.
 This suggests that workers, especially younger ones, are seeing remote work as an extra benefit.
 To recruit talent, remote work is becoming a must-have.